frontendpatterns/frontendpatterns.dev/src/content/patterns/css-custom-properties.md

 ---
 # CSS Custom Properties

-Use CSS variables for dynamic styling and easy theme customization.

 ## Problem

 Without this pattern, the premise that using CSS variables for dynamic styling and easy theme customization falls apart, and small changes trigger cascading regressions.